-I have read a couple of books by Rachel Medhurst before; I find her writing style easy to read, her plots well paced and her tales full of action.
-My Kindle edition of this book has a different cover than the one shown on Goodreads – I much prefer my one actually and have used it with my blog’s review – and has 284 pages not 169 as listed on Goodreads.
+I have read a couple of books by Rachel Medhurst before.
+I find her writing style easy to read, her plots well-paced and her tales full of action.
+My Kindle edition of this book has a different cover than the one shown on Goodreads it’s also titled, Lightning Seeker.
+I much prefer my one actually and have used it with my blog’s review.
+It also has 284 pages not 169 as listed on Goodreads.

-This series is written in the first person, from the point of view of our hero, Trygger Odinson who is the grandson of the Norse God of Thunder, Thor and Lightning Seeker kicks off a month after book 1 – Thunder Hunter – left off.
+This series is written in the first person, from the point of view of our hero, Trygger Odinson who is the grandson of the Norse God of Thunder, Thor and kicks off a month after book 1 finished.

-Lightning Seeker is full of surprises; I was never sure where the story would take me next.
+Soul Seeker (Lightning Seeker) is full of surprises.
+I was never sure where the story would take me next.
 There are revelations, new threats, new enemies, new friends and new Fallen Ones to vanquish.

-So the main one has carried over from the first book; I don’t really like our hero, Trygger, I don’t get his “need to work off tension” among other things.
-During these books he hasn’t exhibited enough of the traits (actions or thoughts) that I like in my broody kickass alpha type heroes and although these books are written from his perspective (in the first person) the inner dialogue that we do get doesn’t always help me to like him better, in fact on occasion it had the opposite effect!
-However, I have seen glimmers of potential during this book and I am hoping that in the next instalment he will finally become my wet dream alpha hero.
+So the main one has carried over from the first book.
+I don’t really like our hero, Trygger.
+I don’t get his “need to work off tension” among other things.
+During these books he hasn’t exhibited enough of the traits (actions or thoughts) that I like in my broody kickass alpha type heroes.
+Although these books are written from his perspective (in the first person) the inner dialogue that we do get doesn’t always help me to like him better.
+In fact, on occasion, it had the opposite effect!
+However, I have seen glimmers of potential during this book.
+I’m hoping that in the next instalment he will finally become my wet dream alpha hero.
 Lol!

-Oh, and I felt that that the book ended mid-scene which I found a bit frustrating; I was left feeling oh, is that it?
+Oh, and I felt that that the book ended mid-scene which I found a bit frustrating.
+I was left feeling oh, is that it?
 Although there is no life-or-death cliffhanger at the end of this book – Woohoo!
-You know how I hate those! – Lightning Seeker is only the second book in a new series and as such we are left with more questions unanswered and mysteries unsolved than you can shake a sword at plus there are still more Fallen Ones to be dispatched.
+You know how I hate those!
+Soul Seeker (Lightning Seeker) is only the second book in a new series.
+Therefore, we are left with more questions unanswered and mysteries unsolved than you can shake a sword at plus there are still more Fallen Ones to be dispatched.

 So, basically what I’m saying is…

-I enjoyed reading this book; it’s got a good mix of personalities in our main cast of characters and in the villains they fight, the plot is well paced with a good balance of mystery and action that kept me guessing.
-I have already bought book 3 – Storm Guardian – and I’m looking forward to seeing what happens next.
+I enjoyed reading this book, it’s good.
+It’s got a good mix of personalities in our main cast of characters and in the villains they fight, the plot is well-paced with a good balance of mystery and action that kept me guessing.
+I have already bought book 3 and I’m looking forward to seeing what happens next.

-So, has my review of LIGHTNING SEEKER (VIKING SOUL #2) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+So, has my review of SOUL SEEKER (VIKING SOUL #2) encouraged you to find out more?
+Just click on any of the links to check out the book yourself.